-At the same time, the Board of Directors acknowledges that there is value in refreshing board membership from time to time to encourage diversity and to make available to the Board new perspectives and viewpoints, as well as complementary experience and skills.
-The NGC annually reviews the size, composition and effectiveness of the Board of Directors to create a healthy balance between longer-serving directors who have a deep understanding of the Corporation's business and who ensure stability, and newer directors who bring new competencies and expertise, diverse backgrounds and fresh ideas to the Board.
+At the same time, the Board of Directors acknowledges that there is value in refreshing board membership from time to time to encourage diversity and to make available to the Board of Directors new perspectives and viewpoints, as well as complementary experience and skills.
+The NGC annually reviews the size, composition and effectiveness of the Board of Directors to create a healthy balance between longer-serving directors who bring invaluable experience and institutional knowledge to the Board of Directors, together with a deep understanding of the Corporation's business, and who ensure stability, and newer directors who bring new competencies and expertise, diverse backgrounds and fresh ideas to the Board of Directors.
+In this context, the NGC believes that the benefits far outweigh any perceived risk associated with longer tenure.
 When deemed appropriate, the NGC makes recommendations to the Board of Directors on whether to nominate a director for re-election or increase the size of the board to achieve the above-mentioned objectives.